Indoor Cycling Track and Track Rules

 1. Right of way: Whoever leads may choose the line – the chaser must give way

-2. Switching Between Lines: Below the red sprinter line, a lane change is only permitted if sufficient distance to the chaser exists
+2. Lane change: Below the red sprinter line, a lane change is only permitted if sufficient distance to the chaser exists

 3. No overtaking on the inside: A rider on the inner lane (blue band) must not be passed on the inside